-Years ago, my hair and scalp had been particularly dry and prone to frizzyness for quite some time, so I stopped using regular shampoos as a result of this.
-I tried water only washing for a time, about a month I lasted until I realized I had "hard sebum" that would stay at the roots, leaving my scalp feeling tight and seeming to be flaky, flakes of sebum in fact.
-I tried Conditioner Only washing from late September 2003 for about a year and at first I found it suited my hair much better than shampoo did but never cured my sebum problem.
-During this time I still searched for the perfect homemade shampoo, and found it through lots of research into Indian herbs such as Brahmi, Amla and Shikakai, as well as Aritha and other ingredients like Rose Petal Powder, Orange Peel Powder, etc.
+My hair and scalp had been particularly dry and prone to frizzyness for quite some time, so I stopped using regular shampoos as a result of this.
+I tried Conditioner Only washing from late September 2003 for about a year and at first I found it suited my hair much better than shampoo did.
+However during this time I still searched for the perfect homemade shampoo, and found it through lots of research into Indian herbs such as Brahmi, Amla and Shikakai, as well as Aritha and other ingredients like Rose Petal Powder, Orange Peel Powder, etc.

 |soaking||Having made sure there are no tangles (bent over, upside down and combed with wide toothed comb) I wet my hair and scalp with warm water from the shower head (I bend over the bath) and allow the scalp to soak for a minute or two before massaging it gently to lightly cleanse my scalp prior to adding the herb mixture.
 I usually comb it a little starting at the ends, to ensure I have not put any tangles into my lengths.|

 |cleansing||I apply my herbal slime to my scalp and lengths, as evenly as possible, and then use the fingertips of both hands to massage my scalp to cleanse it and squeeze it through the length to cleanse any oils or dirt from all the hair.
 If I have time, I will allow this to rest on my hair for a minute or so or rarely I will leave it for half an hour or more, covered with an old towel (it can stain!).|